Types of Aid

 The Cost of Attendance is based on the Student Expenses and Resources Survey (SEARS) data and updated for three years of inflation using the estimated California Consumer Price Index.

-The table to follow shows the estimated 2019-2020 nine-month Cost of Attendance budget for a California resident.
+The table to follow shows the estimated 2020-2021 nine-month Cost of Attendance budget for a California resident.
+Tuition and Fees are considered as direct expenses, while Books/Supplies, Room/Board, Transportation and Personal are considered indirect expenses.

 (living with parents)